 curl https://api.moloco.cloud/cm/v1/campaigns \ -H "Moloco-Cloud-Api-Version: v1.1" \

-If you don't specify your version, we'll regard it as it is using the latest stable version of APIs.
+If you don't specify your version, we'll regard it as it is using the oldest stable version of APIs.
+For example, if the current supported versions are

 To migrate to the newer version, please check if you handled all the changes made on the new version.
 The details of changes in each version could be find in the Release Notes.